backube/volsync/test-e2e/README.md

     - `pvc_name`
     - `path`: Path relative to the root of the PVC's file system
     - `data`: File contents
   - Returns: none

-ToDo:

-- `compare_pvc_data` - Compare the contents of 2 PVCs
-  Spawns a Pod that mounts both PVCs and compares their contents, failing if they differ
-  - Uses: TBD
-  - Parameters:
-    - `namespace`
-    - `pvc1`, `pvc2`
-  - Returns: none

 Open questions: